 The university is accredited by the National Association of Schools of Art and Design (NASAD).

-The department makes available numerous courses in art education, art history, and studio art for students not majoring in art who are interested in art electives.
+The unit makes available numerous courses in art education, art history, and studio art for students not majoring in art who are interested in art electives.
 Minors are available in art history, applied design, digital arts, studio art, and, photography.
 Courses in ceramics, furniture, and woodworking, metalsmithing & jewelry are also offered.
 Certiﬁcate programs are offered in applied design, graphic design, and photography.

-To enrich the instructional program, the department offers continuous exhibits in three galleries in the Windgate Center of Art + Design facility and enjoys a cooperative relationship with the Arkansas Museum of Fine Arts.
+To enrich the instructional program, the unit offers continuous exhibits in three galleries in the Windgate Center of Art + Design facility and enjoys a cooperative relationship with the Arkansas Museum of Fine Arts.

-Departmental Expectations and Policies
+School Expectations and Policies

 - The undraped human figure is a significant subject within all degrees in the art curriculum.